xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-assignee_id | string (optional) | ID or email of the teammate to assign the conversation to.
+assignee_id | string (optional) | ID of the teammate to assign the conversation to.
 Set it to null to unassign. status | enum (optional) | New status of the conversation tags | array (optional) | List of all the tag names replacing the old conversation tags